 Why it rocks: Designrfix posts excellent resources for new and veteran designers.
 In addition to tutorial and freebie round-ups like the other design sites, Designrfix often features an artist of the day, and has a running list in the sidebar of breaking design news.

 Why it rocks: Inspirationfeed has a lot of the same resources and freebies as other sites, but also feature a bunch of articles with start-up resources, social media advice, and business motivation.
 Just like the name implies, every post is inspiring.

 Why it rocks: Yes, this site is for graphic designers, but doesn’t provide run-of-the-mill design tips.
 Graphic Design Blender is an excellent resource for freelance designers (and anyone, really) to get business tips.
 You can learn how to handle feisty clients, how to set your prices, and how to make sure you have a killer website.

 Why it rocks: Like most of the sites on this list, DesignBeep includes an array of resources, tutorials, and freebies.
 They also post a weekly round-up of new design resources and weekly round-ups of web design inspiration that you won’t want to miss.

 Why it rocks: Creative Bloq offers inspiration and resources for graphic designers, illustrators, 3-D artists, and animators.
 So whatever kind of design you’re into, you’re bound to find some tips, tricks, and inspiration at Creative Bloq.
 Even if you’re not a designer, the work they feature is stunning and very cool to browse.
 Plus, there’s a fun trivia quiz every Friday!

 Why it rocks: Design Festival is the cream of the crop when it comes to design resources.
 They publish detailed step-by-step tutorials and inspiration posts.
-My personal favorite is this excellent post about typography.
+My personal favorite is an excellent post about typography.